-National Bank of Canada, its subsidiaries and foreign centres (the Bank) wish to not only comply with domestic and international laws prohibiting bribes and corrupt activities, but also to maintain public trust.
+National Bank of Canada, its subsidiaries and international centres (the Bank) wish to not only comply with domestic and international laws prohibiting bribes and corrupt activities, but also to maintain public trust.
 Therefore, the Bank has set up a robust Anticorruption Program which expresses the Bank’s greater ethical values and its renowned commitment to corporate responsibility, wherever we are in the world.
 At the heart of this program is the Anticorruption Policy.

 Below is a summary of the Bank’s Anticorruption Policy which describes the anticorruption guiding principles and main prohibitions as well as an independent reporting mechanism.

-National Bank of Canada, its subsidiaries and foreign centres (the "Bank") are committed to taking all reasonable and appropriate measures to reduce the risk of its products and services being used for money laundering and terrorist financing ("MLTF") purposes.
+National Bank of Canada, its subsidiaries and international centres (the "Bank") are committed to taking all reasonable and appropriate measures to reduce the risk of its products and services being used for money laundering and terrorist financing ("MLTF") purposes.

 The Bank must comply with the regulatory requirements applicable in every jurisdiction in which it operates and with the requirements related to international sanctions in each of these jurisdictions.